canonical/checkbox/checkbox-ng/docs/author/provider-files.rst

 syntax.
 Square braces denote sections, each of which contains arbitrary key-value entries.

-Currently only one section is used, *PlainBox Provider*.
+Currently only one section is used, *Plainbox Provider*.

-The [PlainBox Provider] Section
+The [Plainbox Provider] Section
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following keys may be defined in this section:

 name
     The format for the provider name is an RFC3720 IQN.
 This is specified in :rfc:`3720#section-3.2.6.3.1`.
-It is used by PlainBox to uniquely identify the provider.
+It is used by Plainbox to uniquely identify the provider.

 version